- We believe that learning the skills of youth work is an ongoing process and that it’s important to continually invest in professional development.

 Add to that the challenges of a fast-changing culture.
 Youth leaders need to be able to understand the implications of developments in areas like technology and the internet, educational and youth policy, legislation on health and safety and so on.

 There are lots of different kinds of training available to meet these needs, from one day events to conferences and academic programs.
 Some are organised by the church, others by schools or universities, parachurch organisations or denominations.
 Another form of training can come through mentoring which targets a specific skill.
 For example, a youth leader who desires to increase their computer skills may meet once a week for 6 weeks of mentoring with an IT professional.

 Churches should take a youth leader’s continued professional development seriously.
 The costs should be included in the annual youth budget.

 - Have you budgeted money for the ongoing training of your youth leader?

 - Are you aware of what training is available through your denomination and other organisations?

 Ideas to help you meet this promise

 - Use a training needs analysis tool (such as the one available on the Sustainable Practices Website) and work through it with your youth worker to identify their training needs.

-- Budget for your Youth Worker to attend at least one training event or ministry conference per year.
+- Budget for your Youth leader to attend at least one training event or ministry conference per year.

-- Provide a monthly book allowance for your Youth Worker.
+- Provide a monthly book allowance for your youth leader.